MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-on-prem-overview.md

 ### Meeting migration

 When a user is migrated to TeamsOnly mode, by default their existing Skype for Business meetings that they organized will be converted to Teams.
-You can optionally disable that when assigning TeamsOnly mode to a user.
+You can optionally disable the default behavior when assigning TeamsOnly mode to a user.
 When moving users from on-premises, meetings must be migrated to the cloud to function with the online user account, but if you do not specify -MoveToTeams, the meetings will be migrated as Skype for Business meetings, rather than converted to Teams.

 When assigning TeamsOnly mode at the tenant level, meeting migration is not triggered for any users.
-If you wish to assign TeamsOnly mode at the tenant level and migrate meetings, you can use PowerShell to get a list of users in the tenant (e.g. using Get-CsOnlineUser with whatever filters are needed) and then loop thru each of these users to trigger meeting migration using Start-CsExMeetingMigration.
+If you wish to assign TeamsOnly mode at the tenant level and migrate meetings, you can use PowerShell to get a list of users in the tenant (for example, using Get-CsOnlineUser with whatever filters are needed) and then loop through each of these users to trigger meeting migration using Start-CsExMeetingMigration.
 For details, see [Using the Meeting Migration Service (MMS)](https://docs.microsoft.com/skypeforbusiness/audio-conferencing-in-office-365/setting-up-the-meeting-migration-service-mms).

 ### Additional considerations for organizations with Skype for Business Server on-premises

 - Setting up Skype for Business hybrid is a prerequisite to migrate to TeamsOnly mode.
 While it is possible to use Teams in Islands mode without hybrid, the transition to TeamsOnly mode cannot be made until the user is moved from Skype for Business on-premises to Skype for Business Online (using [Move-CsUser](https://docs.microsoft.com/SkypeForBusiness/hybrid/move-users-between-on-premises-and-cloud)).
 For more information, see [Configure hybrid connectivity](https://docs.microsoft.com/skypeforbusiness/hybrid/configure-hybrid-connectivity).

-- Teams users who have a Skype for Business account on-premises (that is, they have not yet been moved to the cloud by using Move-CsUser) cannot interop with any Skype for Business users, nor can they federate with external users.
+- Teams users who have a Skype for Business account on-premises (that is, they have not yet been moved to the cloud by using Move-CsUser) cannot interoperate with any Skype for Business users, nor can they federate with external users.
 This functionality is only available once the users are moved to the cloud (either in Islands mode, or as TeamsOnly users).

 - If you have any users with Skype for Business accounts on-premises, you should not assign TeamsOnly mode at the tenant level, unless you explicitly assign some other mode to all users with on-premises Skype for Business accounts.